naozumi-nao/IzinBoss-v2/README.md

 IzinBoss is an Android-based employee leave management application designed to simplify and accelerate the leave request process in organizations.
 By leveraging modern technologies and best practices, this app aims to eliminate inefficiencies found in manual leave request systems and provide a user-friendly platform for employees and managers.

-canva presentation link (undergraduate thesis seminar): https://www.canva.com/design/DAF0WtDYm7I/J0CAyrQu6iQaIvAXu_rRFg/view?utm_content=DAF0WtDYm7I&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h47e148f638#7
+Presentation link (undergraduate thesis seminar): https://shorturl.at/35Lfo

 ## Background
 Effective leave management is essential for maintaining employee productivity and ensuring smooth organizational operations.
 Traditional manual leave request processes often involve filling out forms and awaiting manager approvals, which can be time-consuming and frustrating for employees.
 To address these issues, IzinBoss provides an automated and streamlined solution for managing employee leave requests.